programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Setting up in GitHub

 You will need to turn the `ph-dash` folder into a GitHub repository.
-You can do this in the command line or using GitHub Desktop (see [Amanda Visconti's _Programming Historian_ lesson](/en/lessons/building-static-sites-with-jekyll-github-pages#github--github-pages-) if you are new to Git or GitHub).
+You can do this in the command line by executing `$git init` or using GitHub Desktop (see [Amanda Visconti's _Programming Historian_ lesson](/en/lessons/building-static-sites-with-jekyll-github-pages#github--github-pages-) if you are new to Git or GitHub).

 Then, install one more library for deployment by entering `$pip install gunicorn`.
 The [`gunicorn`](https://gunicorn.org/) library allows Render to set up a web server for you.